martin-olivier/airgorah/README.md

 ## Installation

-You can find pre-built releases for `Debian` based distributions [here](https://github.com/martin-olivier/airgorah/releases/latest) (Ubuntu, PopOS, Mint, Kali).
-You will just need to download the debian package and install it.

-Otherwise, if you'd like to compile from source, you can follow this [guide](https://github.com/martin-olivier/airgorah/wiki/Build-from-source).
+The installation instructions are available [here](https://github.com/martin-olivier/airgorah/wiki/Installation).

 ## Documentation

-The documentation of the application is available on the [wiki](https://github.com/martin-olivier/airgorah/wiki) page.
+The documentation about the usage of the application is available [here](https://github.com/martin-olivier/airgorah/wiki/Usage).

 ## License

 This project is released under [MIT](LICENSE) license.

-## Contributing
+## Community

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+If you have any question about the usage of the application, do not hesitate to open a [discussion](https://github.com/martin-olivier/airgorah/discussions)

+If you want to report a bug or provide a feature, do not hesitate to open an [issue](https://github.com/martin-olivier/airgorah/issues) or submit a [pull request](https://github.com/martin-olivier/airgorah/pulls)